jgcwell/python_jenna/README.md

 python_jenna
 ============
-Just a few python scripts for small tasks or to help me learn.
+Just a few python scripts that I have used for small tasks or to help me learn.